The Definitive 2026 Guide to the Tobique Gambling License Framework

 - Annual social contribution: EUR 1,225.

-Obtaining a Tobique gambling license requires more than meeting the government fee schedule.
-The TGC applies substantive compliance criteria to both the corporate structure and the operational platform.
-White-label operators, crypto casinos, and sports betting platforms all face the same full compliance requirements.
+Obtaining a Tobique gaming license requires substantive compliance infrastructure, not only payment of the government fee schedule.
+The TGC applies the same compliance criteria to white-label operators, crypto casinos, and proprietary platform operators.
 There is no reduced-scrutiny pathway for white-label setups.

-No local Tobique entity is required to hold the license.
-The TGC permits foreign-incorporated entities to apply directly, which removes the cost and administrative overhead of establishing a local presence in New Brunswick.
+No Tobique or Canadian entity is required to hold the license.
+The TGC accepts applications from foreign-incorporated entities directly, removing the cost and administrative overhead of establishing a local presence in New Brunswick.

-- Costa Rica holding company: Holds the license, owns the domain, and functions as the primary legal entity.
-Costa Rica company formation is fast, cost-effective, and well-suited to iGaming operations that require a neutral holding jurisdiction without local gaming tax;
+The standard operational architecture for Tobique-licensed operators uses a two-entity arrangement.
+A Costa Rica holding company holds the license, owns the domain, and functions as the primary legal entity.
+Costa Rica company formation is fast, cost-effective, and well-suited to iGaming operations requiring a neutral holding jurisdiction.
+A Cyprus service provider entity handles payment processing contracts and banking relationships, providing EU banking access and established PSP relationships with the iGaming sector.

 Every Tobique-licensed operator must appoint a Money Laundering Reporting Officer (MLRO).
-The MLRO does not need to be resident in Tobique or Canada, but the appointment must be documented, and the individual must be named in the application.
-The MLRO’s responsibilities include overseeing the AML/KYC program, filing suspicious activity reports, and maintaining the compliance program in accordance with FATF standards.
+The individual does not need to be resident in Canada or Tobique, but the appointment must be formally documented with the TGC.
+The MLRO oversees the AML/KYC program, files suspicious activity reports, and maintains compliance standards aligned with FATF requirements.

 - Player fund segregation: Operator funds and player funds must be held in separate accounts.
 Co-mingling is prohibited;

-- Deposit reporting: Deposits of EUR 10,000 or more trigger mandatory reporting obligations;
+- Deposit reporting: Deposits of EUR 10,000 or above trigger mandatory reporting obligations;

-- KYC timing requirements: Full KYC verification must be completed within 30 days of registration, on reaching a cumulative deposit threshold of EUR 2,000, or before any withdrawal is processed, whichever occurs first.
+- KYC timing: Full KYC verification must be completed within 30 days of first deposit, on reaching a cumulative deposit of EUR 2,000, or before any withdrawal is processed, whichever occurs first.

-All gaming software deployed under a Tobique license must carry RNG (Random Number Generator) certification from an approved testing laboratory.
-GLI (Gaming Laboratories International) and iTechLabs are both accepted.
-The certification must cover every game type offered on the platform.
+All gaming software deployed under a Tobique license must carry RNG certification from an approved testing laboratory.
+GLI (Gaming Laboratories International) and iTechLabs are both accepted, and certification must cover every game type on the platform.

-The requirement that delays most applications at this stage is the Software License Agreement (SLA) with the platform or game provider.
+The most common source of application delays at this stage is not RNG certification itself, but the Software License Agreement (SLA) with the platform or game provider.
 Many enterprise RGS and platform providers take 6 to 12 weeks to execute a formal SLA.
-The TGC accepts a Letter of Intent (LOI) in place of a fully executed SLA during the initial application phase, allowing the application to proceed while the formal agreement is finalized.
-Using an LOI at the application stage and following up with the executed SLA during due diligence is standard practice and eliminates the most common source of timeline delays.
+The TGC accepts a Letter of Intent (LOI) in place of a fully executed SLA during the initial application phase, allowing the process to proceed while the formal agreement is finalized.
+This approach eliminates the most frequent cause of timeline delays without any regulatory exposure.

-Operators working with white-label platform providers should confirm at the outset whether an LOI can be obtained from their supplier.
-Most established white-label providers will issue an LOI within days.
-Operators building on proprietary platforms control this timeline directly.
+Operators working with white-label providers should confirm at the outset whether an LOI can be obtained from their supplier.
+Most established providers will issue one within days.

 The Tobique Gaming Commission mandates active blocking of 22 jurisdictions.
 The geo-blocking requirement is a license condition.
 Failure to implement and maintain compliant geo-blocking tools can result in license suspension.